Drug Therapy

 Professor Andrew Lotery, a professor of ophthalmology at the University of Southampton and consultant ophthalmologist at University Hospital Southampton NHS Foundation Trust, is the first in the UK to be trialling a pioneering drug in a £5 million study with colleagues at centres in the Netherlands, Italy, Germany and Norway.
 The drug remofuscin, which is taken orally, removes the fat deposits, known as lipofuscin, which build up in the back of the eye.

-The trial recently presented promising evidence of safety and effectiveness.
+The trial presented promising evidence of safety and effectiveness.
 Further updates on development are awaited.

 https://open-research-europe.ec.europa.eu/articles/1-96